USS Saratoga (1780): Further prizes

-From the prisoners captured on the Charming Molly, Captain Young learned that she and the Two Brothers had been part of a small merchant fleet which had sailed from Jamaica and had been scattered by the recent storm.
-As soon as his crew had finished temporary repairs to Charming Molly's battle-damaged hull, the Saratoga began to search for the remaining merchant fleet, a ship and two brigs.
-About mid-day on 11 October, a lookout saw three sails slowly rise above the horizon dead ahead, and another chase began.
-As the Saratoga approached the strangers, Captain Young ordered his helmsman to head between the ships.
-As she passed between the enemy vessels, she fired both broadsides, her port guns fired at the Elizabeth, and her starboard muzzles belched fire and iron at the brig Nancy.
-The enemy's shots passed above the Saratoga, causing only minor damage to her rigging while the first American salvo knocked the Nancy out of action and did substantial damage to the Elizabeth, which surrendered after taking another volley.
-Meanwhile, the other brig raced away; and Captain Young, being busy with his two new prizes, allowed her to escape free of pursuit.
+From the prisoners captured on Charming Molly, Young learned that she and Two Brothers had been part of a small merchant fleet which had sailed from the British colony of Jamaica and had been scattered by the recent storm.
+As soon as his crew had finished temporary repairs to Charming Molly's battle-damaged hull, Saratoga began to search for the remaining merchant fleet, a ship and two brigs.
+About mid-day on October 11, a lookout saw three sails slowly rise above the horizon dead ahead, and another chase began.
+As Saratoga approached the British ships, Young ordered his helmsman to head between them.
+As she passed between the ships, Sartoga fired both broadsides, her port guns fired at Elizabeth, and her starboard muzzles belched fire and iron at the brig Nancy.
+The fleet's shots passed above Saratoga, causing only minor damage to her rigging while the first American salvo knocked Nancy out of action and did substantial damage to Elizabeth, which surrendered after taking another volley.
+Meanwhile, the other brig raced away; and Young, being busy with his two new prizes, allowed her to escape free of pursuit.